 Ygor argues against the choice of brain, arguing that his brain should be put in the body.
 “You can make us one,” Ygor says.
 “My brain and his body.
 Together.”
 Ludwig turns him down, and does some mad science stuff with the equipment he happened to have lying around.
 There’s some dull argument between Frankenstein and Elsa.

 Basically, we’re headed for the denoument in twenty minutes, and we’re killing time until then.
 The Monster is actually happy to be getting a new brain.
 Ygor starts working on Bohmer’s ego, manipulating him into changing his plans.
-Eric and the cops show up, looking for the Monster.
+Erik and the cops show up, looking for the Monster.
 Their search is made easier by the fact that Frankenstein’s hospital seems not to have any patients.
 Erik discovers the secret underground dungeon in the benevolent doctor’s hospital.

 It’s almost like Frankensteins are waiting to turn evil.